vincenttaglia/subgraph-migration/README.md

 ## Important Notes

-### ID Sequence Management

-The script automatically:
-- Calls `nextval('deployment_schemas_id_seq')` to get the next ID
-- Uses this ID for the new deployment_schemas entry
-- Generates the schema name as `sgd<ID>`
+### Streaming Data Transfer

+Data is streamed directly from source to target using `pg_dump | psql`.
+This means:
+- No disk space required for data (only small metadata temp files)
+- Migration of very large deployments (hundreds of GB) is supported
-- The sequence is automatically incremented by the `nextval()` call
+- Network bandwidth is the primary bottleneck

 ### Active Deployments Only

 The script only migrates deployments marked as `active = true` in the source `deployment_schemas` table.
-This ensures you're migrating the current active version.

 ### Schema Name Mapping